 Between the Fertility Rate and PingER derived throughput, there is a negative correlation (i.e. countries with higher Fertility Rates have lower Internet performance).
 This is very concerning since Fertility Rates drive population growth and predictions indicate the world population will exceed 11 billion by 2100.
 This is driven by Africa for which the population could exceed 6 billion by 2100.
 Such extreme growth threatens Africa’s development and stability.
-Add to this that achieving significant fertility declines requires education and easy access to information, and this in turn is enabled by good internet access.
+Add to this that achieving significant fertility declines requires education and easy access to information, and this in turn is enabled by good Internet access.
 Thus countries such as Niger, Burkina Faso and Zambia with high Fertility Rates and low Internet performance are particularly at risk.